monix/monix-connect/README.md

 ```
 Once you have a bucket instance you will be able to upload and download
 `Blobs` from it using the methods on the Bucket.
 You can upload a file
-directly from the filesystem or pass any use a Consumer to upload any
+directly from the filesystem or use a Consumer to upload any stream of
-stream of bytes.
+bytes.

 ```scala
 import java.nio.charset.StandardCharsets